DSOs in energy transition

 REPowerEU and EU Solar Strategy

+In the aftermath of the war in Ukraine, the European Commission published the REPowerEU Strategy to accelerate the deployment of renewables in the EU in order to cut the EU’s energy dependency from Russia.
 The European Commission proposed a ‘rooftop solar obligation’ that requires the installation of solar panels on every public building by 2025 and on new residential buildings by 2029.
-Further, the EC suggested the increase of the renewables target to 45%.

-DSOs are key enablers of the implementation of the Fit for 55 Package and other European energy and climate legislations.
-EU legislations have direct repercussions on DSOs:
+DSOs are key enablers of the implementation of the Fit for 55 Package and other European energy and climate legislation.
+EU legislation has direct repercussions on DSOs:

 Alternative Fuels Infrastructure Regulation